soudy/advent-of-code/README.md

 For more information see http://adventofcode.com/.

 This repository contains my solutions, written in Erlang.
-Each folder contains the Erlang script and the input file.
-The scripts should be interpreted using `escript` (Erlang's interpreter).
-These scripts use the input file in their directory by default, but can take a filename as first argument.
+Each folder contains the Erlang file and the input file.
+It will use the input found in the input file.